pyvec/naucse.python.cz/lessons/beginners-en/exceptions/index.md

 ```

-## Another clauses
+## Other clauses

-Apart from `except` there are two more clauses - blocks that can
+Additionally to `except`, there are two more clauses - blocks that can
-be used with `try` and those are `else` and `finally`.
+be used with `try`, and these are `else` and `finally`.
-The first one will be run if exception in `try` block won't happen.
+The first one will be run if exception in the `try` block didn't happen.
-And `finally` will run every time.
+And `finally` runs every time.

-You can also have more `except` block.
-There will be triggered only one -
+You can also have several `except` blocks.
+Only one of them will be triggered --
 the first one that can handle the raised exception.